ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] Put Fastly.com
 # [fit] in front of the registry

 ^ Obvious?
 Yes!
 This put out the worst of the fires.
-The problem is that it costs $ to do this, and side projects run on donated hosting don't have $.
+Cache the tarballs!
+They don't change!

 ---